 The UAE witnessed significant population increase during the past few years because of significant growth in the various economic sectors which lead to influx of workers from diverse cultural and religious backgrounds.
 From 4.1 million in 2005, the population of the UAE grew to 8.3 million by the end of 2010.
 Out of this, the number of UAE citizens is less than 1 million (947,947).

 According to estimates by World Bank and Department of Census and Statistics of the United Nations, the UAE's population reached around 9 million in 2014; expatriates still outnumbering the Emiratis.
+Citizens and residents live in harmony proving that the UAE's society is a perfect example of tolerance and coexistence.

 Statistics of the population in the two largest emirates in 2014 revealed that the number of residents of the emirate of Abu Dhabi was about 2.6 million (according to Statistics Centre - Abu Dhabi) and about 2.3 million in the emirate of Dubai (according to Dubai Statistics Center).